abbott/hardn/docs/configuration.md

 ### 3. Using the Default Configuration

-If no configuration file exists and you decline, Hardn will create one at `/etc/hardn/hardn.yml` with default values.
+If no configuration file exists and you decline, `hardn` will create one at `/etc/hardn/hardn.yml` with default values.
 <!-- show/link default values -->

 ## Environment Variable